 Restricted cash consists of funds that are contractually or legally restricted as to usage or withdrawal and is presented separately from cash and cash equivalents on our consolidated balance sheets.
 Our restricted cash serves as collateral for a letter of credit.

 Accounts Receivable, Net

 We maintain an allowance for doubtful accounts equal to the estimated uncollectible amounts based on our historical collection experience and review of the current status of trade accounts receivable.
-The allowance for doubtful accounts was $0.2 million as September 30, 2020 and $0.2 million as of June 30, 2020.
+Receivables are written-off and charged against the recorded allowance when we have exhausted collection efforts without success.
+The allowance for doubtful accounts was $0.2 million as of December 31, 2020, June 30, 2020 and 2019, respectively.

 |Concentrations of Credit Risk

 Equity Method Investments